jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/edit/dmib-io.rst

 * Adaptor indicates whether the sterile adapter is present
 * Tool indicates whether a tool (instrument) is present
-* Arm is an"arm present"signal, which indicates that the arm (MTM, PSM or ECM) is connected
+* Arm is an "arm present" signal, which indicates that the arm (MTM, PSM or ECM) is connected
 * HE Select can be used to select which Hall effect sensor (of the two in the MTM gripper) is read by the system.
 For this to be enabled,